RithishSivaraj/FraudDetect/README.md

 # Fraud Detection with SMOTE + Streaming + Flask API - An End-to-End Pipeline

-This project, contains an end-to-end fraud detection system.
+This project contains an end-to-end fraud detection system.
 The pipeline trains imbalanced-learning models - both baseline, and SMOTE-enhanced, and selects an optimal class decision threshold based on the validation.
 Then, it saves a deployable model artifact, a sort of instance of the best model, and services real-time predictions, via a Flask REST API.
 It also includes a simulator, which streams each record as individiual transaction, to the API.

 ## Some Highlights:
 - **Imbalanced class classifaction** - Through EDA, it is found that there is ~0.17% fraud rate, indicative of a highly skewed target.